Generative AI Misuse Potential in Cyber Security Education: A Case Study of a UK Degree Program: Background

+Recent work has also aimed to foster more effective assessment designs.
+Chaudhary et al.~\cite{chaudhary2024exploring} proposed a framework for safely embedding generative AI into cyber security teaching that foregrounds transparency, critical scrutiny of AI outputs, and explicit discussion of security and privacy risks.
+Elkhodr and Gide~\cite{elkhodr2025integrating}, meanwhile, describe case studies in which students use generative AI to support policy analysis and risk assessment, but are required to critique and refine AI-generated content rather than accept it at face value.
+In computing education more generally, Zhang et al.~\cite{zhang2024students} show that students often perceive LLM-generated feedback on programming tasks as formative, and described the benefits of LLMs for improving feedback quality and staff efficiency.

-Perkins et al.~\cite{perkins2024detection} examined the extent to which academic staff could identify AI-generated content in university assessments using the Turnitin AI detection tool.
-Experimental submissions were created using OpenAI's ChatGPT, employing dedicated methods to evade detection by commercial AI tools.
-Submissions were evaluated by 15 academic staff members alongside genuine student work.
-The tool flagged 91\% of the experimental submissions as containing some degree of AI-generated content, but only 54.8\% of the content could be actually be distinguished correctly.
-Academic staff referred 54.5\% of these submissions to academic misconduct processes.
-The grades were similar between AI-generated content and student submissions.
-The work recommends rethinking assessment strategies to account for the rise of generative AI, such as reducing reliance on assignments susceptible to misuse.
+A complementary strand of work has investigated the detectability of LLM-generated content in student submissions.
+Perkins et al.~\cite{perkins2024detection} evaluate the Turnitin AI detection tool using experimental submissions generated with ChatGPT that were crafted to evade detection.
+These were evaluated alongside genuine student work by 15 academic staff.
+Although the tool flagged 91\% of experimental submissions as containing some AI-generated content, only 54.8\% of that content was correctly distinguished in practice, and staff referred 54.5\% of flagged submissions to academic misconduct processes.
+Marking outcomes were similar between AI-generated and genuine work.
+The authors call for rethinking assessment strategies rather than relying primarily on detection, and they suggest reducing dependence on assignment formats that are highly susceptible to misuse.